Zach-Winterton/gallery-of-horns/README.md

 Estimate of time needed to complete: 3 hours

-Start time: 7:40
+Start time: 7:50

-Finish time:
+Finish time: 10

-Actual time needed to complete:
+Actual time needed to complete: 3 hours or so